-This is another quick and easy recipe using those lovely noodles from Bamboodles Restaurant - San Gabriel.
+This is another quick and easy recipe using those lovely fresh noodles from Bamboodles Restaurant - San Gabriel.
 You can also use spaghetti noodles for this dish if you don't have any fresh Chinese wheat noodles available.
-In fact, Zha Jiang Mian (Chinese Fried Sauce Noodles) is often nicknamed "Chinese spaghetti" because of the similarities in appearance.
+In fact, Zha Jiang Mian (Chinese Fried Sauce Noodles) is often nicknamed "Chinese Spaghetti" because of the similarities in appearance.
 Definitely not similar in taste though.

 Zha Jiang Mian (Chinese Fried Sauce Noodles aka "Chinese Spaghetti")

-For two servings, you'll need:
+For 4 servings, you'll need:

-8 oz Chinese wheat noodles or Italian thin spaghetti noodles
+16 oz Chinese wheat noodles or Italian thin spaghetti noodles

-1/2 lb ground pork or ground turkey
+1 lb ground pork or ground turkey

-1 small onion, finely diced
+1 medium onion, finely diced or grated

 4 cloves garlic, finely minced

-3 tblsp Chinese Black Bean Sauce
+2 tblsp Chinese Black Bean Sauce

-3 tblsp Chinese Hoisin Sauce
+2 tblsp Chinese Hoisin Sauce

-1 tblsp Chinese hsiao xing rice wine or regular white wine
+2 tblsp Chinese hsiao xing rice wine or regular white wine

 Boil noodles.
 Drain.
 Set aside.

 Pour the sauce over the noodles.
-Garnish with julienned carrots and cucumbers if you wish.

 1 year ago today, Calbee Seaweed and Salt potato chips.